chiarapicardii/LeopardiTEIConversion/TechnicalDocumentation.md

 return f'<head><app><lem wit="#{base_edition}">{base_text}</lem>{"".join(app_editions)}</app></head>'
 ```

-**Fallback:** when the extracted title is a lone Roman numeral (e.g. `IV`) — a recurring WikiLeopardi formatting issue — the function falls back to the JSON key.
+**Fallback:** when the extracted title is a lone Roman numeral (e.g. `IV`), which was a recurring WikiLeopardi formatting issue encountered, the function falls back to the JSON key.

 ```python
 if not re.fullmatch(r'[IVXLCDM]+', clean_title):